Suffolk University: Academics

 Suffolk University Law School, founded in 1906, offers a standard Juris Doctor program and advanced L.L.M. program.
 43% of applicants were admitted to the J.D. program in 2005.

 The university is also home to various research centers and institutes, including the Centers for Crime & Justice Policy Research, Restorative Justice, and Women's Health and Human Right, the Moakley Archives, the Poetry Center, Political Research Centers, and the Sagan Energy Research Laboratory.
 The Suffolk University Political Research Center (SUPRC) conducts various scientific polls of national and regional political issues.

 The university also has an undergraduate honors program in the College of Arts & Sciences and Sawyer Business School.
 Freshman and transfer students are considered for the Honors program upon applying to Suffolk.
-Students in their second year are considered candidates for join the program by remaining one year at the institution with a 3.5 GPA.
-The student from Suffolk University upon graduating from the honor program graduate with a Latin Honor: Summa Cum Laude, Magna Cum Laude: You must have a cumulative GPA of 3.7, or Cum Laude.
+Students in their second year are considered candidates for the program by remaining one year at the institution with a 3.5 GPA.

-Rankings
+Reputation and rankings

-In 2018 U.S. News ranked Suffolk #177 (tie) in National Universities.
-In 2009 U.S. News ranked Suffolk in the "top tier of “Best Master’s Universities in the North" and #7 in "Best College: Most International Students” attending master's programs."
-The 2015 edition of U.S. News publication ranked Suffolk Law School 20th in the United States for its legal clinics, 13th for its Alternative Dispute Resolution program, and 6th for its Legal Writing.
-The ILRG also has numerous other categories and ranks Suffolk University Law School as the 68th most selective law school, 45th for job placement before graduation, 78th for job placement after 9 months, 23rd for best bar passer rates among first time takers, 14th when ranking the school versus the state average for bar passage rates, 92nd for student to faculty ratio and 87th overall for student median LSAT/GPAs.
-Law & Politics' 2010 ranking of law schools ranked Suffolk University Law School 33rd overall.
-In 2010, The Social Science Research Network ranked Suffolk 25th in the country.
-Leiter's ranking of most desirable law schools lists Suffolk as the 35th most desirable law school in the country.
-Law.com ranks Suffolk 54th overall for best job placement and employment trends into "BigLaw" with eleven percent of the class entering Big Law.
-In 2010, The Hylton Rankings placed Suffolk University Law School 94th overall among all law schools.
+In 2018, U.S. News ranked Suffolk #177 (tie) in National Universities.